Construction Industry Trends: Safety Wearables

 Workplace injuries cost the U.S. economy an estimated $220 billion each year.
 Fortunately, new equipment, new technologies, and new clothing are making working in the industry safer.
-In 2018, a major construction industry trend has been the increased use of safety wearables to improve worker safety.
-This trend will likely continue into 2019 and beyond especially with the introduction of high tech wearables to monitor worksite activity and increase safety.
+In 2020, a major construction industry trend has been the increased use of safety wearables to improve worker safety.
+This trend will likely continue, especially with the introduction of high tech wearables to monitor worksite activity and increase safety.

 Construction safety wearables combine technology with everyday construction clothing.
 These products can identify worksite hazards and speed up response time when injuries occur.
 For example, placing sensors in a worker’s helmet can detect exposure to poisonous gas.
 Sensors can also detect worker conditions such as heat stroke, and automatically alert a supervisor.
-These safety-oriented high teach wearables are similar to fitness safety apps and technology, which display vital information like heart rate, blood pressure, and more.
+These safety-oriented high tech wearables are similar to fitness safety apps and technology, which display vital information like heart rate, blood pressure, and more.

 In the construction industry, radio-frequency identification (RFID) tags are often used to track the location of job site equipment.
 Now they are also being used in safety wearables.
 Placing RFID tags in construction clothing makes it possible to track the location of workers.
 When someone gets injured, managers can respond faster by knowing the exact location of the worker.
 RFID tags are especially useful for very large job sites with a big workforce.